-An endpoint is any device that can be connected to a network including computers, laptops, mobile phones, tablets and servers.
+An endpoint is any physical device that can be connected to a network, including computers, laptops, mobile phones, tablets and servers.
 The list of endpoints continues to grow to include many non-traditional items, such as printers, cameras, appliances, smart watches, health trackers, navigation systems and any other device that can be connected to the internet.

 Examples of Endpoints: